 Tanishq store attacked in Gujarat's Gandhidham amid row over advertisement

-Ahmedabad, Oct 14: A Tanishq store was attacked in Gujarat's Gandhidham on Wednesdey, October 14.
+Ahmedabad, Oct 14: A Tanishq store was attacked in Gujarat's Gandhidham on Wednesday, October 14.
 Following the attack on the store, the manager was forced to write an apology over the row over an advertisement that created social media hype.

+The handwritten note in Gujarati also condemned the TV commercial.
+"We apologise to Hindu community of Kutch on the shameful advertisement of Tanishq," the note read.
+It was pasted on the showroom's door on October 12, and has since been removed, police said.

+Photos of the apology note have gone viral on social media.
+The showroom manager and local police rubbished media reports that the showroom was attacked by some people angry with the Tanishq advertisement.
+"No such attack has taken place," said Superintendent of Police, Kutch-East, Mayur Patil.

 Popular Jewellery Brand Tanishq surrounded itself in controversy after the advertisement in question shows a Muslim woman with her Hindu daughter-in-law celebrating an event together.